Voice of Peace: Relaunch

 In 2014, a second channel was added besides the mainstream Voice of Peace.
 While the main channel continues to offer a mix of contemporary music and oldies, the new 24-hour channel called The Voice of Peace Classic concentrates exclusively on oldies and classic hit songs.

 The station had to shut down its broadcasts on 18 July 2020 as maintaining the station had become very difficult because of the COVID-19 epidemic adding that "we will do everything possible to come back to you in the near future." as the announcement read.

+The station is up and running as of May 2025, streaming from various DJs around the world, broadcasting in English and Hebrew, with aspirations to host content in Arabic and French.